-According to the Bureau of Labor Statistics, nutritionists typically must earn a bachelor’s degree in dietetics, foods and nutrition, clinical nutrition, public health nutrition, or a similar area.
+According to the BLS, nutritionists typically must earn a bachelor’s degree in foods and nutrition or a similar area.
 Requirements may also vary by state.
 That said, many employers may prefer candidates with the Registered Dietitian Nutritionist (RDN) credential.

 - You must earn a bachelor’s degree accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).